int128/gradle-ssh-plugin/README.md

 Also following method is available:
   * `config(key: value)` - Adds configuration entries.
 All configurations are passed to JSch.

-Specification of the closure is defined in [SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).
+Specification of `ssh` closure is defined in the [SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).

 Contributions